 The preliminary publication data collected can be used to supplement award data and show additional collaborations.
 Excluding the awards that had no publication data, there are 22 awards associated with 56 publications.
-The 123 investigators and authors associated with these awards and publications are visualized in Figure 3.
-The relationship between two individuals is given by the color of the edge between the nodes.
-Individuals with a co-PI relationship have a yellow edge.
-Those with a co-author relationship have a blue edge.
-Edges that denote both relationships have the resulting mixture color: green.
+The 123 investigators and authors associated with these awards and publications are visualized in Fig. 3.
+The relationship between two individuals is given by the color and style of the edge between the nodes.
+Individuals with a co-PI relationship have a yellow, long-dashed edge.
+Those with a co-author relationship have a blue, short-dashed edge.
+Edges that denote both relationships have a solid edge in the resulting mixture color: green.
 Nodes are size-coded by the number of combined awards and papers for which they appear as a collaborator.

-The individuals also have a colored outline to indicate whether or not they appear among the 728 identified listserv participants.
-Of the 123 nodes in the collaboration network, 20 (16.2%) also participate on the listserv.
-(Among all 139 PIs, 37 (26.6%) are listserv participants.)
-Most of the listserv participants in the network have edu+ affiliations, as might be expected among award recipients.
+Individuals who appear among the 728 identified listserv participants also have a thick, shaded outline.
+Of the 123 nodes in the collaboration network, 20(16.2%) also participate on the listserv.
+(Among all 139 PIs, 37(26.6%) are listserv participants).
+All but one of the listserv participants in the network have edu+ affiliations, as might be expected among award recipients.